 The man-made Port Taranaki is the only major commercial port on the western coast of New Zealand.

 European settlers quickly established pack trails and then paved roads to accommodate draft animals and wheeled vehicles.
-Some of the earliest roads were built during the military operations of the 1860s and for the occupation of Parihaka in 1881.
+Some of the earliest roads were built during the military operations of the 1860s and to enable the occupation of Parihaka in 1881.
 These roads facilitated the foundation of new towns, and settlement and clearance of the land for farms.
-Māori often viewed surveying and associated roads with great suspicion, especially during the tense confrontations over land during the 1880s, because they inevitably led to loss of land.
+Māori often viewed surveying and associated roads with great suspicion, especially during the tense confrontations over land in the 1880s.

 Over the years, the hill country that reaches the coast at North Taranaki’s Mt Messenger has caused concern to travellers.
 In 1921 the highway was described as ‘only a summer road, long stretches of it being still un-metalled’.1 The last link in the route north was the Mōkau River bridge, which opened in 1927.
 Until then vehicles crossed the river on a ferry.
 In the 2000s, after decades of upgrading, Taranaki’s lifeline to the north was still threatened during adverse weather.